by Sam Maher

 That was that and I left the theater high on the fact that such a cool new piece of theater existed.
 I couldn't wait to tell everyone about it!

 Photos: Russ Rowland

-While this story is absolutely heartbreaking and everyone involved was surely devastated, know that a real theatrical treat awaits us all when Erin is recovered and the Loading Dock Theater can remount Spaceman.
+While this story is absolutely heartbreaking and everyone involved was surely devastated, know that a real theatrical treat awaits us all now that Erin has recovered and Loading Dock Theater will be remounting Spaceman.
 I predict Obie Awards, Lortels, and more for Erin and the team behind this epic new play when they all get it back on it's feet...er, arms.

 Starts (again) February 14.